Xenophobia: Lebanon

 Hezbollah's Al-Manar TV channel has often been accused of airing antisemitic broadcasts, accusing the Jews/Zionists of conspiring against the Arab world, and frequently airing excerpts from The Protocols of the Elders of Zion, which the Encyclopædia Britannica describes as a "fraudulent document which served as a pretext and rationale for anti-Semitism in the early 20th century".
 In another incident, an Al-Manar commentator recently referred to "Zionist attempts to transmit AIDS to Arab countries".
 Al-Manar officials denied broadcasting any antisemitic incitement and they also stated that their group's position is anti-Israeli, not antisemitic.
 However, Hezbollah has directed strong rhetoric against both Israel and Jews, and it has cooperated in publishing and distributing outright antisemitic literature.
 The government of Lebanon has not criticized Hezbollah's continued broadcast of antisemitic material on television.

 There are also substantial accounts of abuses against migrant domestic workers in Lebanon, notably from Ethiopia, Bangladesh, the Philippines, Sri Lanka, Sudan, and other countries in Asia and Africa, exacerbated by the Kafala system, or "sponsorship system".
-Recent increases in abuse have also occurred during the COVID-19 pandemic.
+Increases in abuse occurred during the COVID-19 pandemic.